metacpan/metacpan-cpan-extracted/distros/D/Data-Object-Attributes/README.md

     my $example = Example::HasTgr->new(data => time);

-This package supports the `tgr` and `trigger` directives expects a coderef and is executed whenever the attribute's value is changed.
+This package supports the `tgr` and `trigger` directives expects a `1` or a coderef and is executed whenever the attribute's value is changed.
 See the [Moo](https://metacpan.org/pod/Moo) documentation for more details.

 ## has-use